rolani/dask-ecs-lib/README.md

  toolz  -->        0.12.0
  tornado -->      6.2

 You will want the client (the environment you are launching the ECS cluster from) to have the above libraries and versions matched.
-Check client_requirements.txt.
+Check client_requirements_py38.txt.

 ### How do I get set up? ###